barbarer/py4e-int/_sources/regex/combiningsearchingandextracting.rst

    ^X-.*: [0-9.]+

-.. mchoice:: question11_4_1
+.. mchoice:: re-combo-mc-match
+    :practice: T
+    :multiple_answers:
     :answer_a: X-DSPAM-Probability: Accurate
     :answer_b: X-DSPAM-Confidence: 0.8475
     :answer_c: X-Wolverine-Confidence: 1
     :answer_d: X Wolverine-Confidence: 0.53
     :correct: b, c
-   :feedback_a: Try again!
+    :feedback_a: This regex equation will not match "Accurate" at the end, it is looking for numbers.
-   :feedback_b: Correct!
-This matches the given regex equation.
+    :feedback_b: This matches the given regex equation.
-   :feedback_c: Correct!
-This line matches with the given regex equation.
+    :feedback_c: This line matches with the given regex equation.
-   :feedback_d: Try again!
+    :feedback_d: This equation will not match the decimal number at the end of the phrase.

-   Which of the following options will the regular expression ^X-.*: [0-9.]+ match with?
+    Which of the following options will the regular expression ``^X-.*: [0-9.]+`` match with?
+Select all that apply.

 Translating this, we are saying, we want lines that start with ``X-``\ , followed by zero or more characters (\ ``.*``\ ), followed by a colon (\ ``:``\ )